leetvr/hy/docs/source/ref/glossary.rst

   a web-based editor that lets you build worlds by placing :term:`blocks<block>`, :term:`entities<entity>`, and preview those worlds as they’ll be seen by your players.

+ player
+  represents a real person, running Hytopia, who is playing your game.
+All Hytopia games are automatically multiplayer.

  world
   the world is the virtual space in which a Hytopia :term:`game` happens.
 You